• Skip to primary navigation

 Collage of the Gratin Potatoes Side dish

 1. While the oven is preheating, mix the butter with fresh bread crumbs and grated parmesan cheese in a bowl, then set aside.
+(If using meat as a flavor booster, prepare it now and set aside)

 2. Put the potatoes and seasoning in the skillet and simmer till fork tender.